• Skip to primary navigation

 Notes

-• No buttermilk on hand?
-No biggie!
-Just add a splash of white vinegar to regular milk, let it sit for a few minutes, and it's almost exactly like the real thing.
+- No buttermilk on hand?
+Just add a splash of white vinegar to regular milk, let it sit for a few minutes.
+However, for best results, use real buttermilk.

-• To make this recipe egg-free, you can grind up 2 tablespoons chia seeds, mix with water, and let it sit for a few minutes.
-It will create a gelatinous compound that's the perfect egg substitute!
+- To make this recipe egg-free, you can grind up 2 tablespoons chia seeds, mix with water, and let it sit for a few minutes.
+It will create a gelatinous compound that's a good egg substitute!

 Recommended Products